gregakinman/xkcd_mailer/README.md

 Automatically delivers xkcd to your mailbox (via a `cron` job), every day the comic is updated (which is every Monday, Wednesday, and Friday)!
 Also records a local backup of the comic for those rainy days when the entire Internet goes out but you still want to read every xkcd released since you created the `cron` job.
 Never forget to read the funniest webcomic in the world again.
 Oh, and, of course I remembered to grab the mouseover text, too.

 If you want to receive these updates yourself, set up your own `cron` job by copying what I do!
+You can also submit a pull request to add your name to the list in `recipients.py`.
 Or, if you know me personally, let me know, and I can add you to my mailing list in a flash.
 That is, as long as I still have fewer than 500 people signed up, due to Gmail's `SMTP` limits.

 Requirements/Dependencies:
 ---